 From the beginning, our dockage and related facilities have been generously donated by the Bay Model/US Army Corps of Engineers.
 We are also grateful for the support of the San Francisco Bar Pilots.

 With a background of business, boats, and non-profits in the San Francisco area, Charlie is excited to continue the mission of Call of the Sea.
 He has spent most of his time as CEO of technology companies in Silicon Valley and was named to the Micro Times 50, a roster of the fifty most influential people in the computer industry.
 However, his community activities have included: Chairman of the Board of the San Jose Symphony, CEO of the Ballet San Jose, President of the HealthStore Foundation, President of the Association for Corporate Growth of Silicon Valley, and Commodore of the St. Francis Yacht Club.
 As an officer in the United States Air Force, he served as a Squadron Commander.
 Mr. Hart earned his bachelor's degree at the University of Maryland and completed Stanford University's AEA Executive Institute in the Graduate School of Industrial Engineering.

 Erika Dwyer, Program Director

-Erika Dwyer started volunteering for Call of the Sea in early 2012 and is now the Program Director.
+Erika Dwyer has been the Program Director of Call of the Sea since December of 2012.
 Erika studied Business Management with an emphasis in Marketing at Golden Gate University.
 She grew up in the small town of Woodside, CA and is now living in the North Bay.
 Erika has grown up on boats her whole life, either on the Bay or on the Delta.
 Before Call of the Sea, she worked for companies that specialized in the ski, trek, surf and paddle industries.